Cogmasters/concord/docs/BUILDING_A_BOT.md

 2. You should have a bot token.
 If you do not [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) has instructions on how to get one.
 Add your token to `config.json` by replacing `YOUR-BOT-TOKEN` with it.

-3. Make sure you are inside of the folder `my_bot`.
+3. Make sure you are inside of the folder `my_bot`, here you have the option to edit `myBot.c` or start your own from scratch.

 # Ping-Pong Bot Source Code